Retail lighting design

 As a lighting design practice we’re privileged to have worked on a number of retail fit-outs from luxury boutiques to high-street giants, all with varied styles and brand messages, from sophisticated and classic to minimalist and even kitsch.
 The practical and operational needs of these stores vary immensely but something they all have in common is that their brand has a strong narrative, which makes our job as designers significantly easier.

-I spoke to Sonia Tomic from Universal Design Studio, with whom we recently completed a phase of the Selfridges Birmingham fourth floor renovation.
+We spoke to Sonia Tomic from Universal Design Studio, with whom we recently completed a phase of the Selfridges Birmingham fourth floor renovation.
 Sonia comments: “Stores seem to be more ‘lifestyle’ and experience-focused now.
 Retail clients see the benefit in their interiors feeling more gracious and home-like in some instances.
 Spaces where customers come to interact and inhabit the brand, rather then just shop for a product.”

 So where does a lighting consultant fit into this equation?
 If the client has engaged an interior architect and lighting consultant it means they’re aware of the value that lighting can add.
 Decorative lighting is becoming more widespread in retail spaces and when it works alongside architectural lighting installations it can be a cost-effective way to fit-out large premises with an impactful brand standard.
 If we’re involved at the right stage of the project the decorative luminaires can be made to “work” a little harder, which can reduce the quantity of focused spotlights and create layers of light for a richer environment.